coatyio/coaty-js/docs/man/developer-guide.md

 The Coaty framework provides a predefined hierarchy of object types that are used by Coaty agents to exchange typed data with communication patterns.
-The object type hierarchy looks as follows:
+The object type hierarchy is defined in the `coaty/model` module and looks as follows:

 ```
 CoatyObject